Frequently Asked Questions (FAQs)

 Master

 The standard period of study in the Master’s program is 4 semesters.
-You will automatically get the permission to do a 5th semester if you re-register on time.
-After that, extensions for a 6th or 7th semester are possible, but you have to file a petition then and give justified reasons for it.
+You will automatically get an extension for a 5th and 6th semester if you re-register on time.
+After that, study time extensions for a 7th or 8th semester are possible, but you have to file a petition then and give justified reasons for it.

 If you want to know more about deadline extensions or extending the standard period of study, click here.